signavio/tech-blog/_posts/2017-08-10-kotlin-dropwizard-jooq-guice.md

 Data classes are ideal for representing our JSON input and outputs.
 However, this means I need them to be parsed and mapped correctly to our database.

-We achieved this in Java without writing too much code by using Lombok, Jackson and javax annotations.
+We achieved this in Java without writing too much code by using Lombok, Jackson and Java Persistence API (JPA) annotations.

 It’s also quite straightforward with Kotlin: